-- As for the UN PRI, in AXA IM 2023 PRI assessment report; - As for the Japanese & UK Stewardship codes, in AXA IM 2024 Stewardship report;
+- As for the UN PRI, in AXA IM 2023 PRI assessment report; - As for the Japanese & UK Stewardship codes, in AXA IM 2024 Stewardship report; - As for the TCFD recommendations, in AXA IM 2024 TCFD/Art.29 report.

-As for the TCFD recommendations, in AXA IM 2024 TCFD/Art.29 report.
 Additionally, and with regards to the TCFD recommendations on climate risk management, AXA IM uses different forward-looking climate metrics to assess our investments at AXA IM or entity level.
-Firstly, since 2022, we use MSCI and Carbon Delta's Climate Value-at-Risk (CvaR) methodology for our investment portfolio's of corporate bonds and listed equity to estimate how the value of these portfolios could be (positively or negatively) impacted by climate policy risks, technology transition opportunities, and extreme weather events, based on the Network for Greening the Financial System (NGFS)'s scenarios.
+Firstly, since 2022, we use MSCI and Carbon Delta's Climate Value-at-Risk (CvaR) methodology for our investment portfolio's of corporate bonds, listed equity, and commercial real estate (CRE) debt to estimate how the value of these portfolios could be (positively or negatively) impacted by climate policy risks, technology transition opportunities, and extreme weather events, based on the Network for Greening the Financial System (NGFS)'s scenarios.
 Since 2021, we also use the MSCI Implied Temparature Rise (ITR) metric to assess the alignment of our investment portfolios of corporate bonds and listed equities with global temperature targets.
 For sovereign assets, AXA IM measures the same indicator by leveraging the Climate Liabilities Assessment Integrated Methodology (CLAIM) model developed by Beyond Ratings.
+Lastly, for real assets, we use the same indicator, in addition to a model from Iceberg Data Lab (IDL) based on the Science-Based 2°C Alignment (SB2A) methodology, for estimating the temperature or infrastructure portfolios (equity and debt).